National Lampoon 1964 High School Yearbook Parody: Overview

 The book, as it was originally published, appeared to be a genuine 1964 yearbook from "C. Estes Kefauver High School": the Kefauver Kaleidoscope.
 (Senator Estes Kefauver of Tennessee was known for his campaigns against pornography, comic books, and juvenile delinquency; he had died in 1963.)
 The Lampoon yearbook very closely mimics the style and content of actual yearbooks from the period, only deviating in subtle ways.
 (As O'Rourke said about putting the parody together, "We had a room full of yearbooks and we realized they were all alike.")

-The fictional Kefauver High School is located in "Dacron, Ohio" (a three-part reference to Akron, (Note: Akron, Ohio, is the metropolitan area nearest Sandusky, Ohio — setting of The King of Sandusky, a fictionalized account of O'Rourke's childhood.)
-Dayton, and the inexpensive synthetic fabric Dacron).
-The parody is closely based on Toledo, Ohio's DeVilbiss High School (DHS) yearbook, called the Pot O' Gold.
+The fictional Kefauver High School is located in "Dacron, Ohio" (a three-part reference to Akron, Dayton, and the inexpensive synthetic fabric Dacron).
+The parody is closely based on Toledo, Ohio's (Note: Toledo, Ohio, and Cleveland, Ohio are the metropolitan areas nearest Sandusky, Ohio — setting of The King of Sandusky, a fictionalized account of O'Rourke's childhood.)
+DeVilbiss High School (DHS) yearbook, called the Pot O' Gold.
 (O'Rourke graduated from DHS in 1965.)
 As portrayed in the Lampoon yearbook, the fictional Kefauver High School shares scores of characteristics with DeVilbiss, including the street address and the school colors.
 Those colors, the rainbow, influenced the names of both the real DeVilbiss yearbook and the fictional Kefauver one.
 The name of the Kefauver school newspaper, the Prism, and its motto are the same as those of DeVilbiss.
 The swim team photo caption contains the names of a number of O'Rourke's friends from DeVilbiss.
 There are also numerous references in the Lampoon to West Toledo landmarks and locations.

 The publication also included a copy of the school newspaper, a basketball program, a report card, a diploma, detention slips, and a fake ID.